-The plant is best described as small tree or large shrub.
-It is widely cultivated at commercial scale in the United States, Europe, Japan and China.
-Several cultivars of plums are grown all over the world, which differ in their color, size and growth characteristics.
-Generally, each variety of the plum tree bears numerous, almost uniform sized berries between May and September months.
+The plant is best described as a small tree or large shrub.
+It is widely cultivated at commercial scale in the United States, Europe, Japan, and China.
+Several cultivars of plums are grown all over the world which differ in their color, size and growth characteristics.
+Generally, each variety of the plum tree bears numerous, almost same sized berries between May and September months.

 Photo courtesy: brankomaster

-Each berry is about the size of medium-sized tomato, measuring about 5-6 cm in diameter and weigh about 50-70 g.
-It has central umblicated depression at the stem end.
-Internally, its pulp is juicy, succulent and vary widely from creamy yellow, crimson, light-blue or light-green in color depending up on the cultivar type.
+Plum is about the size of an average tomato, measuring about 5-6 cm in diameter and weigh about 50-70 g.
+It features central umbilicated depression at the stem end.
+Internally, its pulp is sweet, juicy, succulent and varies widely from creamy yellow (mirabelle), crimson, light-blue or light-green (greengages or Reine claude plums) in color depending upon the cultivar type.

-Being a "drupe" family fruit, plum features a centrally placed single, smooth, flat but hard pit.
+As with other members of the "drupe" family fruits, plum also features a centrally placed single, smooth, flat, but hard pit.
 Seeds are inedible.

-Plums have sweet and tart taste with pleasant aroma.
-Some of common cultivars are: cherry plum, damson, blackthorn plum.
+Plums have a sweet and tart taste with a pleasant aroma.
+Some of the other common cultivars are cherry plum, damson, and blackthorn plum.

-Plums are low in calories (46 calories per 100 g) and contain no saturated fats; however, they hold numerous health promoting compounds, minerals, and vitamins.
+Plums are low in calories (46 calories per 100 g) and contain no saturated fats; however, they hold numerous health-promoting compounds, antioxidants, minerals, and vitamins.

-Certain health benefiting compounds present in the plums such as dietary fiber, sorbitol, and isatin has been known to help regulate smooth functioning of the digestive system, and thereby, help relieve constipation problems.
+Certain health benefiting compounds present in the plums such as dietary fiber, sorbitol, and isatin have been found to help regulate the smooth digestive system functioning, and thereby, help relieve constipation problems.

-Total antioxidant strength of plums measured in terms of ORAC (Oxygen radical absorbance capacity) is 6259 µmol TE/100 g.
-Fresh berries are a moderate source of vitamin C which is also a powerful natural antioxidant.
-Consumption of foods rich in vitamin C helps the body develop resistance against infectious agents, counter inflammation and scavenge harmful free radicals.
+The total antioxidant strength of plums measured in terms of ORAC (Oxygen radical absorbance capacity) is 6259 µmol TE/100 g.
+Fresh berries are a modest source of vitamin-C which is also a powerful natural antioxidant.
+Consumption of foods rich in vitamin-C helps the body develop resistance against infectious agents, counter inflammation and scavenge harmful free radicals.

-The fruit is also good in health promoting flavonoid poly phenolic antioxidants such as lutein, cryptoxanthin and zea-xanthin in significant amounts.
+The fruit also has health-promoting flavonoid polyphenolic antioxidants such as lutein, cryptoxanthin, and zeaxanthin in significant amounts.
 These compounds help act as scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) that play a role in aging and various disease processes.
-Zea-xanthin, an important dietary carotenoid selectively absorbed into the retinal macula lutea where it is thought to provide antioxidant and protective UV light-filtering functions.

 Plums are plentiful in minerals like potassium, fluoride and iron.
 Iron is required for red blood cell formation.
 Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.

-In addition, the berries are a moderate sources in B-complex groups of vitamins such as niacin, vitamin B-6, and pantothenic acid.
-These vitamins acts as cofactors help the body metabolize carbohydrates, protein and fats.
-They also provide about 5% RDA levels of vitamin K. Vitamin K is essential for many clotting factors function in the blood as well as in bone metabolism and help reduce Alzheimer's disease in the elderly.
+Also, they are modest sources of B-complex groups of vitamins such as niacin, vitamin B-6, and pantothenic acid.
+These vitamins acts as cofactors help the body metabolize carbohydrates, protein, and fats.
+They also provide about 5% RDA levels of vitamin-K. Vitamin-K is essential for the functioning of many clotting factors in the blood vessels as well as in bone metabolism.
+It also helps in limiting the neuronal damage in Alzheimer's disease patients.

-Plums can be available year around, but they are at their best between May until September.
-In the stores, look for fresh fruits featuring rich color and may still have a slight whitish "bloom" on their surface indicating that they are fresh stock and have not been mishandled.
+Plums can be available year-round, but they are at their best between May until September.
+In the stores, look for fresh fruits featuring rich color and may still have a slight whitish "bloom" on their surface, an indication of a fresh harvest.

-Avoid those ones with excessively soft, or with cuts or bruises.
-Ripe fruits just yield to gentle pressure and feature a sweet aroma.
+Avoid those with excess softness or with cuts or bruises.
+Ripe fruits just yield to gentle pressure and should feature a sweet aroma.

-Slightly hard but mature plums can be kept at room temperature until they are ripen.
-Once ready, they can be placed inside the refrigerator but should be brought to room temperature before being consumed in order to enjoy their rich natural flavor.
-Dry plums called "prunes," can be stored at room temperature for few days.
+Slightly hard, but mature plums can be kept at room temperature until they completely ripen.
+Once ready, place them in the refrigerator, but should be brought back to room temperature just before eating them, which brings out their rich, natural flavor.

 Wash plums in cold running water just before using.
 Fresh ripe plum can be enjoyed as is, with its peel.